 The market has seen a rise in marketing branding agencies and influencers as Cambodia continues to embrace brands.

-There is also, in line with global trends, a rise in digital nomads and remote workers who may specialise in certain skillsets to assist in marketing.
+There is also, in line with global trends, a rise in digital nomads and remote workers who may specialise in certain skill sets to assist in targeted marketing and strategising.

 Many companies offer Facebook and other social media marketing packages – to maximise exposure of your business.

-According to some reports, the total number of active Internet users in the Kingdom, including both mobile internet and fixed internet stands at 15.8 million in 2019, which equals about 98.5% of the population.
-(The data does vary depending on reports).Datareportalputs the figure at around 9.7 million users.
+According to reports, the total number of active Internet users in the Kingdom, including both mobile internet and fixed internet stands at 15.8 million in 2019, which equals about 98.5% of the population.
+(The data does vary depending on reports).Datareportal puts the figure at around 9.7 million users.

 Facebook ranks as the number one website in Cambodia with a total of 8.8 million users recorded in 2019 according togeeksincambodia.
 Experts consulted agree that Facebook’s influence in the Kingdom is “outsized” compare to other countries.

-A majority of Facebook account holders access the site through their phone in Cambodia.
+A majority of Facebook account holders access the site through their mobile phones in Cambodia.

-Cambodia has one of the highest mobile penetration rates in the world and a large percentage are 30 years old or younger (believed to be around 60% by 2020).
+Cambodia has one of the highest mobile penetration rates in the world and a large percentage of the population are 30 years old or younger (believed to be around 60% by 2020).